drwetter/testssl.sh/doc/testssl.1.md

 `--sneaky` as a friendly feature for the server side testssl.sh uses a HTTP user agent `TLS tester from ${URL}`.
 With this option your traces are less verbose and a Firefox user agent is being used.
 Be aware that it doesn't hide your activities.
 That is just not possible (environment preset via `SNEAKY=true`).

+`--phone-out`    instructs testssl.sh to query external -- in a sense of the current run -- URLs or URIs.
+This is needed for checking revoked certificates via CRL and OCSP.
+By using this switch you acknowledge that the check might could have privacy issues, a download of several megabytes (CRL file) may happen and there may be network connectivity problems while contacting CA which testssl.sh doesn't handle.
+PHONE_OUT is the environment variable for this which needs to be set to true if you want this.

 ### SINGLE CHECK OPTIONS